-The Sheriff's total OPEB liability of \$10,570,839 was measured as of June 30, 2022, and was determined by an actuarial valuation as of July 1, 2021.
+The Sheriff's total OPEB liability of \$10,440,362 was measured as of June 30, 2023, and was determined by an actuarial valuation as of July 1, 2022.

-Actuarial Assumptions and other inputs: The total OPEB liability in the July 1, 2021 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.
+Actuarial Assumptions and other inputs: The total OPEB liability in the July 1, 2022 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.

-Inflation 3.0%
+Inflation 3.0% annually

-Salary increases 3.0% annually Prior discount rate 2.16% annually
+Salary increases 3.0% annually

+Prior discount rate 3.54% annually

-Discount rate 3.54%
+Discount rate 3.65% annually

-Healthcare cost trend rates 5.5% annually until year 2032, then 4.5%
+Healthcare cost trend rates 5.5% annually for 5 years, decreasing to 4.14% after 52 years